farirpgs/fari-app/lib/srds/fate-core.md

 - Choose the character’s skill that is appropriate to the action.
 - Roll four Fate dice.
 - Add together the symbols showing on the dice.
-A + is +1, a - is –1, and a 0 is 0.
+A `+` is +1, a `-` is –1, and a `0` is 0.
 - Add your skill rating to the dice roll.
 The total is your result on the ladder.
 - If you invoke an aspect, add +2 to your result or reroll the dice.

-{example}

-Cynere needs to bribe her way past the guards keeping her from entering the city of Thaalar.
+> Cynere needs to bribe her way past the guards keeping her from entering the city of Thaalar.
 Amanda says she’ll do this as a straight-up overcome action, because the guards are nameless NPCs anyway and not really worth a conflict.
+>

-Lily looks through Cynere’s skill list and picks Resources as her skill, hoping she can scrounge enough out of her coin purse to satisfy them.
+> Lily looks through Cynere’s skill list and picks Resources as her skill, hoping she can scrounge enough out of her coin purse to satisfy them.
 Her Resources skill is Average (+1), so she’ll add one to whatever result she gets from rolling the dice.
+>

-She rolls and gets: +-0+
+> She rolls and gets: +-0+
+>

-Her total result is +2 (+1 from her dice and +1 from her skill of Average), which corresponds to a Fair on the ladder.
+> Her total result is +2 (+1 from her dice and +1 from her skill of Average), which corresponds to a Fair on the ladder.

-### Opposition
+## Opposition

 As we said in The Basics, whenever you roll the dice, you’re comparing your roll to your opposition.
 Opposition is either active, meaning it’s another person rolling dice against you, or passive, meaning that it’s just a set rating on the ladder which represents the influence of the environment or situation you’re in.
 GMs, it’s your job to decide what the most reasonable source of opposition is.

-{example}

-Amanda decides to roll active opposition against Lily on behalf of the guards.
+> Amanda decides to roll active opposition against Lily on behalf of the guards.
 She decides the most appropriate opposing skill is Will—they’re trying to resist the temptation of bribery, after all.
+>

-The guards are nameless NPCs with no reason to be particularly strong of will, so she gives them a Mediocre (+0).
+> The guards are nameless NPCs with no reason to be particularly strong of will, so she gives them a Mediocre (+0).
 She rolls and gets: ++0+
+>

-...for an incredibly lucky result of +3!
+> ...for an incredibly lucky result of +3!
+>

-That gives her a Good (+3) result, beating Lily’s roll by one.
+> That gives her a Good (+3) result, beating Lily’s roll by one.

-#### For The Gm Active Or Passive
+> ### For The GM: Active Or Passive
+>

-If a PC or a named NPC can reasonably interfere with whatever the action is, then you should give them the opportunity to roll active opposition.
+> If a PC or a named NPC can reasonably interfere with whatever the action is, then you should give them the opportunity to roll active opposition.
 This does not count as an action for the opposing character; it’s just a basic property of resolving actions.
 In other words, a player doesn’t have to do anything special to earn the right to actively oppose an action, as long as the character is present and can interfere.
 If there’s any doubt, having an appropriate situation aspect helps justify why a character gets to actively oppose someone else.
+>

-If there is no character in the way, then look at your situation aspects in this scene to see if any of them justify some sort of obstacle, or consider the circumstances (like rough terrain, a complex lock, time running out, a situational complication, etc.).
+> If there is no character in the way, then look at your situation aspects in this scene to see if any of them justify some sort of obstacle, or consider the circumstances (like rough terrain, a complex lock, time running out, a situational complication, etc.).
 If something sounds interesting, choose passive opposition and set a rating on the ladder.
+>

-Sometimes you’re going to run into edge cases, where something inanimate seems like it should provide active opposition (like an automated gun) or an NPC can’t provide proactive resistance (like if they’re unaware of what the PC is doing).
+> Sometimes you’re going to run into edge cases, where something inanimate seems like it should provide active opposition (like an automated gun) or an NPC can’t provide proactive resistance (like if they’re unaware of what the PC is doing).
 Follow your gut—use the type of opposition that fits the circumstances or makes the scene more interesting.

-### The Four Outcomes
+## The Four Outcomes

 When you roll the dice, either you’re going to fail, tie, succeed, or succeed with style.

 Every roll you make in a Fate game results in one of four outcomes, generally speaking.
 The specifics may change a little depending on what kind of action you’re taking, but all the game actions fit this general pattern.

-#### Fail
+### Fail

 If you roll lower than your opposition, you fail.

 This means one of several things: you don’t get what you want, you get what you want at a serious cost, or you suffer some negative mechanical consequence.
 Sometimes, it means more than one of those.
 It’s the GM’s job to determine an appropriate cost.
 (See this box.)

-#### Tie
+### Tie

 If you roll the same as your opposition, you tie.

 This means you get what you want, but at a minor cost, or you get a lesser version of what you wanted.

-#### Succeed
+### Succeed

 If you roll higher than your opposition by 1 or 2 shifts, you succeed.

 This means you get what you want at no cost.

-#### Succeed With Style
+### Succeed With Style

 If you roll higher than your opposition by 3 or more shifts, you succeed with style.

 This means that you get what you want, but you also get an added benefit on top of that.

-##### For The Gm Serious Cost Vs Minor Cost
+> #### For The GM: Serious Cost Vs Minor Cost
+>

-When you’re thinking about costs, think both about the story in play and the game mechanics to help you figure out what would be most appropriate.
+> When you’re thinking about costs, think both about the story in play and the game mechanics to help you figure out what would be most appropriate.
+>

-A serious cost should make the current situation worse somehow, either by creating a new problem or exacerbating an existing one.
+> A serious cost should make the current situation worse somehow, either by creating a new problem or exacerbating an existing one.
 Bring in another source of opposition in this scene or the next one (such as a new opposing NPC or an obstacle to overcome), or ask the player to take a consequence at their lowest free level, or give someone who opposes the PC an advantage with a free invocation.
+>

-A minor cost should add a story detail that’s problematic or bad for the PC, but doesn’t necessarily endanger progress.
+> A minor cost should add a story detail that’s problematic or bad for the PC, but doesn’t necessarily endanger progress.
 You could also ask the PC to take stress or give someone who opposes the PCs a boost.
+>

-It’s okay if the minor cost is mainly a narrative detail, showing how the PC just barely scratched by.
+> It’s okay if the minor cost is mainly a narrative detail, showing how the PC just barely scratched by.
 We give more advice about dealing with costs on in Running the Game.

-##### For The Gm

-##### How Hard Should Skill Rolls Be
+> #### For The GM: How Hard Should Skill Rolls Be
+>

-For active opposition, you don’t really need to worry about how hard the roll is—just use the NPC’s skill level and roll the dice like the players do, letting the chips fall where they may.
+> For active opposition, you don’t really need to worry about how hard the roll is—just use the NPC’s skill level and roll the dice like the players do, letting the chips fall where they may.
 We have guidelines about NPC skill levels in Running the Game.
+>

-For passive opposition, you have to decide what rank on the ladder the player has to beat.
+> For passive opposition, you have to decide what rank on the ladder the player has to beat.
 It’s more an art than a science, but we have some guidelines to help you.
+>

-Anything that’s two or more steps higher than the PC’s skill level—Fair (+2) skill and Great (+4) opposition, for example— means that the player will probably fail or need to invoke aspects to succeed.
+> Anything that’s two or more steps higher than the PC’s skill level—Fair (+2) skill and Great (+4) opposition, for example— means that the player will probably fail or need to invoke aspects to succeed.
+>

-Anything that’s two or more steps lower than the PC’s skill level—Fair (+2) skill and Mediocre (+0) opposition, for example—means that the player will probably not need to invoke aspects and have a good chance of succeeding with style.
+> Anything that’s two or more steps lower than the PC’s skill level—Fair (+2) skill and Mediocre (+0) opposition, for example—means that the player will probably not need to invoke aspects and have a good chance of succeeding with style.
+>

-Between that range, there’s a roughly equal chance that they’ll tie or succeed, and a roughly equal chance that they will or won’t need to invoke aspects to do so.
+> Between that range, there’s a roughly equal chance that they’ll tie or succeed, and a roughly equal chance that they will or won’t need to invoke aspects to do so.
+>

-Therefore, low difficulties are best when you want to give the PCs a chance to show off and be awesome, difficulties near their skill levels are best when you want to provide tension but not overwhelm them, and high difficulties are best when you want to emphasize how dire or unusual the circumstances are and make them pull out all the stops.
+> Therefore, low difficulties are best when you want to give the PCs a chance to show off and be awesome, difficulties near their skill levels are best when you want to provide tension but not overwhelm them, and high difficulties are best when you want to emphasize how dire or unusual the circumstances are and make them pull out all the stops.
+>

-Finally, a couple of quick axioms:
+> Finally, a couple of quick axioms:
+>

-Average is called Average for a reason—if nothing about the opposition sticks out, then the difficulty doesn’t need more than a +1.
+> Average is called Average for a reason—if nothing about the opposition sticks out, then the difficulty doesn’t need more than a +1.
+>

-If you can think of at least one reason why the opposition sticks out, but otherwise just can’t decide what the difficulty should be, pick Fair (+2).
+> If you can think of at least one reason why the opposition sticks out, but otherwise just can’t decide what the difficulty should be, pick Fair (+2).
 It’s in the middle of a PC’s range of skills, so it provides a decent challenge for every skill level except Great (+4), and you want to give PCs a chance to show off their peak skill anyway.

-### The Four Actions
+## The Four Actions

 When you make a skill roll, you’re taking one of four actions: overcome, create an advantage, attack, or defend.